Brickline Greenway – FAQs

 What about X other project in this area?

 Our team is coordinating with dozens of others.
-From Major League Soccer to National Geospatial-Intelligence Agency to Trailnet’s plan, the City Foundry and Armory District and more, we’re meeting and sharing data to ensure that plans coordinate together and can complement each other when possible.
+From St. Louis CITY SC’s new stadium to the National Geospatial-Intelligence Agency’s new HQ to Trailnet’s plan, City Foundry STL, the Armory District and more, we’re meeting and sharing data to ensure that plans coordinate together and can complement each other when possible.
 We’re also collaborating with non-geography plans like the St. Louis Development Corporation’s Equitable Development Plan.

 How much will this cost and how will it be funded for construction and managed long-term?

 From estimates of other projects around the country, one estimate suggests that this greenway could cost $250-300 million.
-This is a major public-private partnership, with your sales tax dollars at work from Great Rivers Greenway in addition to private funding.
-We are currently doing a fundraising feasibility study and as the design and engagement moves forward, cost estimates will become more specific and accurate.
+This is a major public-private partnership, with up to $15M of your sales tax dollars at work from Great Rivers Greenway in addition to federal funding, and private funding.
+We have completed a fundraising feasibility study and as the design and engagement moves forward, cost estimates will become more specific, detailed, and accurate.
 We’re also researching various forms of funding and governance for long-term operations and maintenance.
 We recognize with our partners at the City of St. Louis that we will need to find innovative solutions to take care of the greenway now and for years to come.